 It is not completely clear why we get fat.
 The foundation of obesity is based on calories in and calories out (CICO).
 However, this does little to explain why we overeat and why some get fat and others don’t.
-The cause of obesity is multifactorial: genetics, calories, diets, medical issues, hormones, activity levels, pharmaceuticals, stress, psycho-social elements, environment, sleep, etc… The Insulin Hypothesis for explaining weight/fat gain posits that obesity is primarily a function of a hormonal imbalance which drives an impulse towards overconsumption followed by an adipose storage bonanza.
+The cause of obesity is multifactorial: genetics, calories, diets, medical issues, hormones, activity levels, pharmaceuticals, stress, psychosocial elements, environment, sleep, etc… The Insulin Hypothesis for explaining weight/fat gain posits that obesity is primarily a function of a hormonal imbalance that drives an impulse towards overconsumption followed by an adipose storage bonanza.
 There is no doubt alcohol has a profound effect on our hormones.
-Beer, specifically, is brimming with maltose, a type of sugar which significantly effects insulin secretion.
+Beer is brimming with maltose, a type of sugar that significantly affects insulin secretion.

 Beer has been vilified as the main culprit behind the dreaded Buddha belly.
-But there is still controversy surrounding how well ethanol-derived (alcohol) calories can be utilized, since they aren’t an efficient energy source and tend to potentiate a thermogenic effect (increase in metabolic rate).
+But there is still controversy surrounding how well ethanol-derived (alcohol) calories can be utilized since they aren’t an efficient energy source and tend to potentiate a thermogenic effect (increase in metabolic rate).
 In general, extra consumption of liquid calories and sugar will result in weight gain.
 When your body is metabolizing alcohol the liver becomes preoccupied with burning it, not fat.
-Alcohol tends to increase one’s hunger, decrease willpower and the ability to make healthy choices.
+Alcohol tends to increase one’s hunger, and decrease willpower and the ability to make healthy choices.
 Here is something you don’t often hear at 3 AM after leaving the bar: “I’m drunk, let’s make a healthy salad!”
 I don’t think that phrase has ever been uttered.
 Liquid calories are rarely a good idea when trying to maintain or lose weight.
 They have a small effect on satiety and sometimes, in the case of alcohol, will actually increase your hunger.
-I am constantly telling my personal training clients to stay away from liquid calories.
-In the standard American diet (appropriately nicknamed SAD) liquids make up approximately 22% of the total calorie intake.
+I constantly tell my personal training clients to avoid liquid calories.
+In the standard American diet (appropriately nicknamed SAD), liquids comprise approximately 22% of the total calorie intake.

 Calorie Count in Popular Beverages: